tgstation-operations/website-v2/README.md

 # tgstation13 website

-This repository includes the landing page and tgdb, a web interface for game admins.
+This repository includes the landing page for /tg/station13.

 ## Landing page